spryker/docker-sdk/docs/02-development-usage/05-debugging.md

 ![Debug process](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Installation/Spryker+in+Docker/Debugging+Setup+in+Docker/debug-process.png)

-## Switching to the debugging mode
-There are several ways to switch to the debugging mode:

-* To debug a web application, pass the `XDEBUG_SESSION` cookie with any string value.
-If you are using the Xdebug helper browser extension, in the extension menu, select **debug**.
-* To run all applications in the debugging mode, run `docker/sdk {run|start|up} -x`.
-* To debug a console command in cli, run `{command} -x`.

 ## Avoiding timeouts

 The default Zed Eequest timout is 60 seconds.
-Often debugging requests take more than 60 seconds to complete.
+Debugging requests often take more than 60 seconds to complete.
 In this case, a browser stops the connection.

 To avoid Zed Request timeouts, adjust your configuration as follows:
 ```php